tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 -   **Particulate matter:** Dust, smoke, dirt, and other small particles created from many sources and suspended in moving air.
 Some of the most significant indoor air pollutants are produced by combustion from cooking, heating, or smoking.
 PM ranges from a mild irritant to a major cause of death depending on the concentration and extent of exposure.

+    -   Particulate matter represents the largest cause of premature deaths related to indoor air pollutants; Research has suggested that air pollution is responsible for 1 in 10 deaths globally (González-Martín et al., 2021).
-    -   Burning biofuels like wood or crops produce significantly more hazardous particulate matter then fuels like ethanol or biodiesel.
+    -   Burning bio fuels like wood or crops produce significantly more hazardous particulate matter then fuels like ethanol or bio diesel.
 Wood contains heavy metals like arsenic, cadmium, and lead that can accumulate in soils and then get taken into the air, producing dust and ash from incomplete combustion.
+These sources of fuel are most common in developing countries, and regions with limited access to cleaner fuels.

 -   **Nitrogen Oxides:** Also an aspect of biofuel combustion, NOx compounds are known to have significant adverse health affects affecting the respiratory and cardiovascular system, which has been linked to asthma, bronchitis, eye/skin/throat irritation, headaches & nausea as well as a weakened immune system